 Students in need of information on community resources and referrals should visit the Berkeley Free Clinic Website.
 There you will find listings for numerous resources located in Berkeley and the surrounding areas, including:

-A number of nationwide mental health resources can be found at the Mental Health Association of Alameda County.
+A list of local mental health resources can be found at the Mental Health Association of Alameda County.
 Nationwide resources are also available through the Mental Health Resources List which provides links to services and organizations for a variety of populations and disorders.

 Town Halls are campus-wide meetings held once a term and include campus announcements and open discussion.
 If you’d like to contribute an agenda item for our next town hall, please submit them here.